Asteroid impact avoidance

 Kinetic impactors such as the one used by the Double Asteroid Redirection Test – its impact with the asteroid moon Dimorphos photographed above – are one of many methods, designed to alter the trajectory of an asteroid to prevent its potential collision with Earth.

 Damage caused by the Tunguska event.
 The object was 50–80 m across and exploded 6–10 km above the surface; its explosion flattened 30 million trees and shattered windows hundreds of kilometers away.

 Asteroid impact avoidance encompasses the methods by which near-Earth objects (NEO) on a potential collision course with Earth could be diverted, preventing destructive impact events.
 An impact by a sufficiently large asteroid or other NEOs would cause, depending on its impact location, massive tsunamis or multiple firestorms, and an impact winter caused by the sunlight-blocking effect of large quantities of pulverized rock dust and other debris placed into the stratosphere.
-A collision 66 million years ago between the Earth and an object approximately 10 km wide is thought to have produced the Chicxulub crater and triggered the Cretaceous–Paleogene extinction event that is understood by the scientific community to have caused the extinction of all non-avian dinosaurs.
+A collision 66 million years ago between the Earth and an object approximately 10 km wide is thought to have produced the Chicxulub crater and triggered the Cretaceous–Paleogene extinction event that the scientific community understands to have caused the extinction of all non-avian dinosaurs.

 While the chances of a major collision are low in the near term, it is a near-certainty that one will happen eventually unless defensive measures are taken.
 Astronomical events—such as the Shoemaker-Levy 9 impacts on Jupiter and the 2013 Chelyabinsk meteor, along with the growing number of near-Earth objects discovered and catalogued on the Sentry Risk Table—have drawn renewed attention to such threats.
 The popularity of the 2021 movie Don't Look Up helped to raise awareness of the possibility of avoiding NEOs.
 Awareness of the threat has grown rapidly during the past few decades, but much more needs to be accomplished before the human population can feel adequately protected from a potentially catastrophic asteroid impact.

 In 2016, a NASA scientist warned that the Earth is unprepared for such an event.
 In April 2018, the B612 Foundation reported "It's 100 percent certain we'll be hit by a devastating asteroid, but we're not 100 percent sure when."
 Also in 2018, physicist Stephen Hawking, in his final book, Brief Answers to the Big Questions, considered an asteroid collision to be the biggest threat to the planet.